wkrouse/Bringing-My-OCD/README.md

-# Bringing My OCD Online: Userscripts for Immersive Forum Browsing
+# My first programming project - userscripts to change forum UIs

 These userscript hide indications you're approaching the end of a thread.